Stuffmapper/dibsly/README.md

  As of writing this readme, the tests for the javascript/angular code is not running.
 It is important that they get running at some point and I encourage anyone to write more tests and get them running.

+ #notes on dib
+  remove a current dib
+  add a status field to dib to report information reset dib status